yizhao-nu/Irreversibility-in-GRN/README.md

 The most recent version of RegulonDB can be downloaded from https://regulondb.ccg.unam.mx/menu/download/full_version/index.jsp.
 We include the file `irr_grn/input_files/generegulation_tmp.txt` downloaded on Jun 17, 2019.

 ### Walkthrough of the analysis pipeline
-The steps of the analysis pipeline are described by the `README.md` in the `irr_grn` directory.
+The steps of the analysis pipeline are described by the `README.md` file in the `irr_grn` directory.

 ### Scripts and notebooks